HubBucket-Team/gdc-docs/docs/Visualization_Documentation/Visualization.md

 [![Project Table](images/GDC-PL-Table.png)](images/GDC-PL-Table.png "Click to see the full image.")

-General information about each of the projects is displayed below the graphs.
+General information about each project is displayed below the graphs.
 The numbers of available cases per data category for each project are displayed as links.
 Clicking on a specific project will bring a user to that project's Project Detail Page, which provides an overview of all cases, files and annotations available for the project.

 # Project Detail Page

-Each project has a detail page that provides an overview of all cases, files, and annotations available for the project.
+Each project has a detail page that provides an overview of all available cases, files, and annotations available.
 Clicking on the numbers in the summary table will display the corresponding data.

 [![Project Entity Page](images/gdc-project-entity-page.png)](images/gdc-project-entity-page.png "Click to see the full image.")

 Three download buttons in the top right corner of the screen allow the user to download the entire project dataset, along with the associated project metadata:

-* __Download Manifest__: Download a manifest for all data files available in the project.
+* __Download Manifest__: Downloads a manifest for all data files available in the project.
 The manifest can be used with the GDC Data Transfer Tool to download the files.
-* __Download Clinical__: Download clinical metadata about all cases in the project.
+* __Download Clinical__: Downloads clinical metadata about all cases in the project.
-* __Download Biospecimen__: Download all biospecimen metadata associated with all cases in the project.
+* __Download Biospecimen__: Downloads biospecimen metadata associated with all cases in the project.

 ## Most Frequently Mutated Genes